No Opiate Withdrawal Pain?

 At Novus Medical Detox Center, we know that if a patient understands what is going to happen during each step of their withdrawal, they will have an easier time.
 We provide each of our patients with this information and find that it takes away much of the fear of the unknown and makes the withdrawal from any substance easier.

 Many people attempt their opiate or opioid withdrawal in an environment that is not comfortable.
 If you are at a detox facility and in a shared room, you will have to experience two detoxes, yours and the person’s next to you.
 At Novus, you have a private or comfortable shared room.
-If you feel like being alone, just go in your room and turn on your television, watch a DVD or just sleep.
+If you feel like being alone, just go in your room and turn on your television or just sleep.
 When you want to be with others, then you can come into one of our common areas.

 Also, many detox facilities are located in the middle of cities so you constantly hear sirens and horns and the other sounds of traffic.
 Also, in many of these facilities you are not able to go outside and walk around.
 At Novus, we are in a rural setting on 3.25 acres, and our patients can walk around on our grounds or play basketball or just enjoy the sun.